Sterilise/finance-notes/Asset-Classes.md

 Although many ERP forecasts extrapolate from hisotric values, many analysts **prefer forecasts based on current market levels**. **Calculations usually split equity returns into growth and income components**.

+For example, given a constant P/E ratio, the combination of dividend yield (DY) and dividend growth (g) generates basic "real" returns (income plus capital).
+Adding inflation gives the normal return. **Analysts can forecast future values and returns using observed values of dividend yield and forecast values for growth**.

+The implied ERP can be calculated using some form of dividend discount model (DDM).
+Although details differ, all DDMs assume that the present value of a share is equal to the discounted future value of all future dividends.

+The most popular DDM model, the Gordon growth model, assumes that the **current value of a share is explained by the current dividend, a market discount rate(r), and a constant dividend growth (g).
+It has the following formula**:

+**P = D / (r - g)**

+**r = D/P + g**

+Dividend/price is simply the dividend yield (DY), **so r = DY + g**.
+The discount rate r can be decomposed into the riskless government bond yield (y) + the equity risk premium (ERP).

+**DY + g = y + ERP**

+**ERP = DY + g - y**

+### Forecasting ERP: Issues

+The simplicity of this methodology is deceptive.
+There is plenty of disagreement around specific calculations, particularly as regards valuation of the long-term growth rate.
+Analysts differ as to weather to use dividend data, earnings data, or GDP growth rates.
+If derives ERP is significantly different from historical averages, this could indicate:

+* An under or overvalued market, and/or
+* A long-term change in investors' risk perceptions

+An alternative is to base ERP forecasts around survey data.
+These surveys aggregate ERP estimates from experts such as academics, investors, or corporate finance professionals.
+However, the quality of the responses will vary, and measurements typically exhibit high levels of volatility.

+# Fixed Income

+## What is Fixed Income?

+"Fixed Income" describes the whole universe of long-dated debt securities (bonds).
+Investors generally receive more stable returns on bonds than they do on equities, since interest payments do not vary with the specific performance of the issuer.
+However, the term "fixed income" is misleading. **Not all bonds have fixed coupon. and the income is only "fixed" so long as the borrower does not default**.

+Duration risk applies to standard fixed rate bonds due to the inverse relationship between yield and price (as yields, prices fall, and vice versa).
+As bond duration increases, bond prices are more sensitive to yield changes.
+Furthermore, inflation erodes the real value of fixed returns.
+These impacts are reduced where bonds are inflation-linked or have variable coupons.

+**Duration Risk** - Duration risk is the risk associated with the sensitivity of a bond's price to changes in interest rates.

+## Bond Issuers

+Bond market issuers vary markedly in terms of type and geographic location.
+The wide variety of potential debt instruments means that most borrowers are in some way involved in the bond markets.
+Key issuers include:

+### Governments
+ Government Securities (especially those denominated in the domestic currency) represent the bedrock of most developed bond markets.
+Government bonds issued in the domestic currency **are effectively default-free - the government can always choose to print money to satisfy local currency obligations**.

+Government securities are considered by many to be riskless.
+For any particular maturity, local currency government bond yields are typically regarded as default-free benchmarks.

+However, government bonds are impacted by duration risk, and foreign investors must take account of foreign exchange risk.
+Nevertheless, some government bonds (such as TIPs) are inflation-linked; the yields on these bonds represent real returns.

+Where there is no well-developed local capital market, governments raise funds by issuing bonds denominated in foreign currencies (particullaryly USD and EUR) on international markets.

+### Other Public Entities

+Local governments, public utilities, and supranational orfanizations issue bonds both internationally and on domestic markets.
+In the US domestic market, tax-exempt bonds are issued by state and local government entities.
+These bonds are not default free, that is, they are not guaranteed by the US government.

+### Corporates

+The broad category of private corporate bond issuance is usually divided between high-quality investment grade (IG) borrowers and more speculative high yield (HY) borrowers.
+The price of a HY bond is usually sensitive to changes in credit perceptions than to changes in interest rates.

+### Securitizaitons

+In a securitization, a special-purpose company issues a bond where interest payments are generated by an underlying collateral pool of assets.
+These are significant differences between the credit qualities of particular classes of bond.

+## Bond Issuers: Sectors

+Issuers can be grouped together according to domicile or industry.

+Historically, some borrowers have borrowed debt at different prices by issuing in multiple markets (for examlpe, domestic and international markets), and each of these markets represent a separate subclass.

+However, regulatory changes have eradicted many of the difference between trading markets, and price differentials have fallen.

+## Bond Issuers: Private Issuance

+As with equities, some expert investors purchase bonds that are not tradable on conventional markets through private placements.
+These securities may be exempt from some domestic market restrictions, thus allowing the issuance of customised transactions with non-standard terms and covenants.
+This apporach is particularly suited to smaller HY issuers.

+## Features of Bonds

+Some other key features of bonds include:

+### Coupon

+Some bonds have variable rather than fixed coupons.
+In most cases, coupon rates reset every three or six months, reflecting any changes in short-term rates.
+Duration risk is often negligible, but investors must still take account of credit risk.
+By contrast, zero coupon bonds have no interim payments.
+The bond price is the discounted value of the principal.
+Duration risk for a zero-coupon bond is higher than for fixed coupon bonds of similar maturity.

+### Maturity

+Bonds can be grouped according to their final maturity:

+* Short-dated bonds: less than 3 years
+* Medium-term bonds: 4-10 years
+* Lond-dated bonds: more than 10 years

+Some perpetual ("undated") bonds have no maturity - these bonds must be valued by discounting the appropriate annuity stream.
+Note it may be misleading toe classify bonds by maturity if they have **embeded options**.
+Call options (associated with many high yield corporate bonds) allow the isseur to redeem bonds before a final maturity date, while put provisions give an early redemption option to the bondholder.

+## Loans

+Bank loans are not securities and traditionally they have not been considered as part of an investable asset class.
+However, nonbank investors are becoming increasingly active in the loans market, either through direct transactions or by purchasing loan funds or securitizations.
+High yield leveraged loans are particularly popular, and returns and correlations are similar to those of high yield bonds.

+## Bond Risk Premium (BRP)

+Bond risk premium is the **difference between the expected yield on a risky bond and the yield on a risk-free bond of similar maturity and coupon rate**.
+Let's look at how the BRP arises.

+Con